 I followed the same procedure as described for Rooibos tea but without the addition of sodium-bi-carbonate.
 It is best to be used fresh as it takes no time to make this ink.

-Onion skins.
 Strongly coloured skins are best, from red or bright orange onions.
-They boil down to a rich gold colour that creates a subtle gold wash that can be built up through layering.
-It’s a distinctive gentle red gold that often dries a darker color than when you paint it on.
+The yellow skins of onion boil down to a rich gold colour that creates a subtle gold wash that can be built up through layering.
 It is great for staining papers and giving them a vintage look.
 In contrast, the red onion skin ink dries to a pale grey from a beautiful rich red colour.

 I discovered this ink serendipitously when I was cutting the ends of chards for cooking.
 However, instead of throwing the organic waste I crushed them using a pestle and mortar and added boiling water to extract the dye.
 Voila!
 I had a beautiful ink at my disposal.

-Currently, I’m experimenting with berries, walnut leaves, marigold flowers, nettle leaves, purple basil, thyme, etc. I hope that my article will inspire and encourage you to try some of the tried and tested processes so that we can work in a way that is more responsible for people and our planet.2
+I’m currently experimenting with berries, walnut leaves, marigold flowers, nettle leaves, purple basil, thyme, etc. I hope that my article will inspire and encourage you to try some of the tried and tested processes so that we can work in a way that is more responsible for people and our planet.